Concept for testing accessibility

 -

-- design for sufficient contrast (at least 4.5:1 for text and background).
-Check
+Check the design for sufficient contrast (at least 4.5:1 for text and background).

 -